cultivatingcoders/highschooloverview/syllabus.md

     - git checkout <branch_name>
     - git pull
     - git merge <branch_name>
+  - **Homework**
+    - Publish your about me website to github pages https://pages.github.com
+    - Sign up for https://www.freemysqlhosting.net and create your first database

-# Week 5 - Databases and Data Persistence
+# Week 7 - Databases and Data Persistence
 - What is a database?
-- Why do we need databases?
+- Why do we need databases
 - An introduction to MySQL
   - Getting the tools
   - Installing Sequel Pro